 Reformed Theological Seminary exists to glorify the Triune God and to serve His Church in all branches of evangelical Christianity, especially Presbyterian and Reformed churches, by providing Reformed graduate theological education that is globally accessible.
-RTS equips its students for ministry, primarily through pastoral training, to be servant leaders marked by "A Mind for Truth, A Heart for God."
+RTS equips its students for ministry, primarily through pastoral preparation, to be servant leaders marked by "A mind for truth, A heart for God."